diagrams/diagrams-doc/doc/manual.rst

-`Diagrams.TwoD.Arc`:mod: provides a function `arc`, which constructs a radius-one circular arc starting at a first direction and extending through a given angle__ , as well as `wedge` which constructs a wedge shape, `annularWedge` (an arc plus two radii) and various other functions for conveniently constructing arcs.
+`Diagrams.TwoD.Arc`:mod: provides a function `arc`, which constructs a radius-one circular arc starting at a first direction and extending through a given angle__ , as well as `wedge` which constructs a wedge shape with a given radius, `annularWedge` which expects an outer and inner radius, and various other functions for conveniently constructing arcs.

 __ `Angles`_